top of page

 THE SHIRLEY CHISHOLM "WOMEN OF EXCELLENCE" AWARD

-FRED & ADELE ESTAIRE AWARD 2010 "BEST FEMALE DANCE ENSEMBLE IN A BROADWAY SHOW"
+FRED & ADELE ASTAIRE AWARD 2010 "BEST FEMALE DANCE ENSEMBLE IN A BROADWAY SHOW"

 TWICE HONORED "WHO'S WHO OF AMERICAN COLLEGES & UNIVERSITIES"